Margaret E. Tahyar

 In addition to her full-time practice, Ms. Tahyar has taught as an adjunct professor at Columbia Law School and Harvard Law School.

-- Named one of The National Law Journal's "Outstanding Women Lawyers" in 2015
+- The National Law Journal – "Outstanding Women Lawyers," 2015

 - Editor, Davis Polk Financial Crisis Manual